SerbanL/Boris2/README.md

 # Manual

-Latest manual rolled in with installer, also found here together with examples: https://github.com/SerbanL/Boris2/blob/master/Manual/BorisManual-v230.pdf
+Latest manual rolled in with installer, also found here in the Manual directory together with examples.

 # External Dependencies